How To Apply For Jobs In The C-Suite (Revised For 2019)

 Stick to any agreements you’ve made in terms of actions and check-in points.

-It may not find you a job this time around, but the key point is to continue it throughout your career to reap the rewards well into the future.
+It may not find you a job worth applying for this time around, but the key point is to continue it throughout your career to reap the rewards well into the future.

 Some useful tips for networking outside your industry: